American Civil War reenactment: Farbs

-Some, called "Farbs" or "polyester soldiers" are reenactors who spend relatively little of their time or money maintaining authenticity with regard to uniforms, accessories, or even period behavior.
+Some, called "Farbs" or "polyester soldiers" are reenactors who spend relatively little of their time or money maintaining authenticity concerning uniforms, accessories, or even period behavior.
 The 'Good Enough' attitude is pervasive among farbs, although even casual observers may be able to point out flaws.
-Blue jeans, tennis shoes, polyester (and other synthetic fabrics), zippers, velcro, snoods, baseball caps and modern cigarettes are common issues.

-The term "FARB" was commonly used during the Bicentennial Celebration of the Revolutionary War and stood for Far Off Resembles British, as comment on the lack of authenticity of some of the groups who participated at that time.
-It became after that a statement as to the commitment of the authenticity of any group whose lack of attention to detail was obvious.
+The term "FARB" was commonly used during the Bicentennial Celebration of the Revolutionary War and stood for Far Off Resembles British, as a comment on the lack of authenticity of some of the groups who participated at that time.
+It became after that a statement as to the commitment of the authenticity of any group whose lack of attention to detail was apparent.

 Mainstream

 Another group of reenactors often is called "Mainstream."
 These reenactors are somewhere between farb and progressive.
 They are more common than either farbs or progressives.

-Most mainstream reenactors make an effort at appearing authentic, but may come out of character in the absence of an audience.
+Most mainstream reenactors try to appear authentic but may come out of character without an audience.
 Visible stitches are likely to be sewn in a period-correct manner, but hidden stitches and undergarments may not be period-appropriate.
-Food consumed before an audience is likely to be generally appropriate to the early 1860s, but it may not be seasonally and locally appropriate.
-Modern items are sometimes used "after hours" or in a hidden fashion.
-The common attitude is to put on a good show, but that accuracy need only go as far as others can see.
+Food consumed before an audience is expected to be generally appropriate to the early 1860s but may not be seasonally and locally appropriate.
+Modern items are sometimes used "post battle" or in a hidden fashion.
+The typical attitude is to put on a good show, but that accuracy need only go as far as others can see.

 Progressive

-At the other end of the spectrum from farbs are "hard-core authentics" or "progressives", as they prefer to be called.
+At the other end of the spectrum from farbs are "hardcore authentics" or "progressives", as they prefer to be called.
 Sometimes derisively called "stitch counters", many people have misconceptions about hardcore reenactors.

-Hard-cores generally seek an "immersive" reenacting experience, trying to live, as much as possible, as someone of the 1860s might have.
+Hardcore authentics generally seek an "immersive" reenacting experience, trying to live as much as possible as someone from the 1860s might have.
 This includes eating seasonally and regionally appropriate food, undergarments in a period-appropriate manner, and staying in character throughout an event.
-The desire for an immersive experience often leads hard-core reenactors to smaller events, and to setting up separate camps at larger events, which other reenactors often perceive as elitism.
+The desire for an immersive experience often leads hardcore reenactors to smaller events and set up separate camps at larger events, which other reenactors often perceive as elitism.

 Character reenactors

-Some reenactors portray a specific officer or person such as General Robert E. Lee, General Ulysses S. Grant, President Abraham Lincoln, Jefferson Davis, or a less well known officer such as Col. Abram Fulkerson.
+Some reenactors portray a specific officer or person such as General Robert E. Lee, General Ulysses S. Grant, President Abraham Lincoln, Jefferson Davis, or a less well-known officer such as Col. Abram Fulkerson.
 Character reenactors may also portray a civilian man, woman, or child of significance.
 These reenactors often do not participate in the actual combat portion of the reenactment and serve as narrators to the audience during the battle.
 Often, character reenactors have extensively researched the person they portray and present a first-person narrative of his story.